ShayanJannati71/ShayanJannati71.github.io/index.md

 ---

 # Welcome
-Hi, I’m **Shayan Jannati**, a PhD researcher and engineer in Mechanical Engineering at UBC.
+Hi, I’m **Shayan Jannati**, a Mechanical Engineer with a PhD from UBC.
-My work bridges **biomedical device design, microfabrication, image and signal processing, and simulation** to create innovative tools for cardiac research and medical technologies.
+My work spans **mechanical and electromechanical system design, prototyping, testing, and data-driven analysis**, focused on building reliable, real-world hardware systems..

 ---